JavaScript DHTML Menu Powered by Milonic

-God: new evidence
+God new evidence

-God: new evidence
+GOD: new evidence

 Contents

-Examples of fine tuning #4 - the strength of Dark Energy
+Examples of fine tuning #4 - The Strength of Dark Energy

+Dark energy is blowing the universe apart.
 It first surfaced in Albert Einstein’s Theory of Relativity.
 Gravity pulls everything in the universe together: Einstein’s equations said that the universe ought either to be expanding or collapsing under the effects of gravity.
 At the time, everyone thought the universe was static - neither expanding nor contracting - so Einstein introduced into his equations a ‘fudge factor’ called the cosmological constant (always symbolised by a Greek letter Λ (lambda)).
 This amounted to a kind of energy that would cause the universe to expand, exactly balancing the contracting force of gravity.

 Later, when it became clear that the universe is indeed expanding, Einstein called the cosmological constant his ‘greatest blunder.’
 The cosmological constant should have been set =0.